CSE-110-Group-13/cse110-sp24-group13/admin/meetings/050224-TAmeeting.md

   - the TAs will conduct interviews with everyone and everyone will be graded

 ## Action Items:
--[] Invest more time in planning tools like Miro boards -[]Make sure to have clear documentation for the upcoming project -[]Schedule project pitch meeting with Jash (can propose alternative days/times if necessary) -[]Continue brainstorming project ideas and finalize scope for pitch meeting
+-[ ] Invest more time in planning tools like Miro boards -[ ]Make sure to have clear documentation for the upcoming project -[ ]Schedule project pitch meeting with Jash (can propose alternative days/times if necessary) -[ ]Continue brainstorming project ideas and finalize scope for pitch meeting

 ---